tajo/ladle/packages/website/docs/stories.md

 };
 ```

-`decorators` is an array so you can compose multiple components together.
+`decorators` is an array, so you can compose multiple components together.
 You can also set a [global decorator or provider](./providers).

 ## Controls, Args and ArgTypes

 Stories can be parametrized.
 You can define the props that your component expects and then update them through the UI without changing the code or creating multiple additional stories with the same component.
-The example bellow covers all available `args` and `argTypes` that Ladle currently supports:
+The example below covers all available `args` and `argTypes` that Ladle currently supports:

 ```tsx
 import type { Story } from "@ladle/react";